rajeshdchikkala/Angular/README.md

        - `ng g p <pipe-name>`

 ## Event emitter ##
-   - Data flows into your component via property bindings and flows out of your component through event bindings.
+   - Data flows into our component via property bindings and flows out of our component through event bindings.
-   - If we want your component to notify parent component about something then we can use the Output decorator with EventEmitter to create a custom event.
+   - If we want our component to notify parent component about something then we can use the Output decorator with EventEmitter to create a custom event.
-   - Uses:
+   - **Uses:**
      - Use in components with the `@Output directive` to emit custom events synchronously or asynchronously, and register handlers for those events by subscribing to an instance

 ## Modules ##